Skip to content

 By utilizing secret files, you can securely manage sensitive data that needs to be mounted as files in your containers, ensuring that this information remains encrypted and inaccessible to the Ptah.sh panel or unauthorized users.

-Each process can be configured for public access over the internet using either direct port publishing or Caddy endpoints.
+Each worker can be configured for public access over the internet using either direct port publishing or Caddy endpoints.

-Users can also specify Caddy endpoints to map services to HTTP and HTTPS.
+You can use Caddy endpoints to map services to HTTP and HTTPS.
 When configuring a Caddy endpoint, you need to provide the following information:

 1. Container Protocol: Currently, either HTTP or FCGI